 - Respiratory symptoms (sore throat, nasal congestion, or cough)

-Rashes resembling pimples or blisters usually appear on the face, inside the mouth, and on other parts of the body, including hands, chest, and genitals.
+Rashes resembling pimples or blisters usually appear on the face, inside the mouth, and on other body parts, including hands, chest, and genitals.

 You can never be too careful when it comes to skin rashes and atypical clinical presentations in this monkeypox outbreak.
 You need to protect yourself and your loved ones by getting tested.